ecryptoguru/swap-dex/README.md

 # UNISWAP V1 Hardhat Project

 This project demonstrates Uniswap V1 backend and has been made from scratch using Openzeppllin libraries in a Hardhat env with Solidity and JS.
 This project focuses on three core functions of DEX ie

-1-Swapping ETH <> ERC20
+1 - Swapping ETH <> ERC20

-2-Providing LP
+2 - Providing LP

-3-Removing LP
+3 - Removing LP

 Try running some of the following tasks: